One Thousand Children: Emotional and Practical Effects

 Most OTC children were placed in "foster-families," some of which were loving and some not; or sometimes they were placed in various types of institutions, some caring, and some not.
 But in most cases these could not replace the love and support from his own family; and the new relationship would take time to develop.
 In some fortunate instances, the OTC child would grow to totally blend into the foster family, and learn to love them as if they were his own parents and siblings.

 The older OTC children fully knew the dangers their left-behind parents faced from the Nazi threat.
 And then, at the end of the war, nearly always the OTC child would find out, sooner or later, that his or her parents had been murdered by the Nazis; and there would also have been the prior stress of waiting and hoping, before that final factual discovery.

 Not surprisingly, some of the OTC children became very angry with their situation.
 Some would act out, sometimes so much so that their "foster-parents" decided they had to return the OTC child to the original Organization, such as HIAS, to be placed elsewhere – but then the cycle might repeat.

 As an example, one OTC child, Phyllis Helene Mattson, also acted out at the "Orphanage" Institution, where twice she had to be placed – she ultimately stayed with four "foster-families," and was in the "Orphanage" twice.
 She ran away from two of her "foster-families," and one "foster-family" sent her back to the "Orphanage."
 As she herself writes, it is somewhat remarkable that she managed to become a responsible mature adult.
 She recounts all this in her book "War Orphan in San Francisco".

-At a more practical level, nearly every OTC child arrived in America not being able to speak English, and so he or she was held behind in school grade placement (though most rapidly learned English, and then advanced rapidly into his proper school-grade).
+At a more practical level, nearly every OTC child arrived in America not being able to speak English, and so he or she was held behind in school grade placement (though most rapidly learned English and then advanced rapidly into their proper school-grade).
 He or she had to adapt to a new culture and way of behaving.